 Human Subjects Research Requiring IBC Approval

-All clinical research protocols involving use of investigational biological products (biologics) in human subjects conducted by Weill Cornell Medicine’s (WCM) faculty and staff must be reviewed and approved by both the Institutional Review Board (IRB) and the Institutional Biosafety Committee (IBC) prior to initiation.
+All clinical research protocols involving the use of investigational biological products (biologics) in human subjects conducted by Weill Cornell Medicine’s (WCM) faculty and staff must be reviewed and approved by both the Institutional Review Board (IRB) and the Institutional Biosafety Committee (IBC) before initiation.

 Section 351 of the Public Health Service (PHS) Act defines a biological product as a “virus, therapeutic serum, toxin, antitoxin, vaccine, blood, blood component or derivative, allergenic product, or analogous product, … applicable to the prevention, treatment, or cure of a disease or condition of human beings.”

-Cellular Therapy produts include cellular immunotherapies, cancer vaccines, and other types of both autologous and allogeneic cells for certain therapeutic indications, including hematopoetic stem cells and adult and embryonic stem cells.
+Cellular Therapy products encompass cellular immunotherapies, cancer vaccines, and various types of both autologous and allogeneic cells for specific therapeutic indications, including hematopoietic stem cells, as well as adult and embryonic stem cells.

 Gene therapy and Cellular therapy products are both biological products regulated by the FDA’s Center for Biologics Evaluation and Research (CBER).
-Clinical studies in humans require the submission of an investigational new drug application (IND) prior to initiating clinical studies in the United States.
+Clinical studies in humans require the submission of an Investigational New Drug Application (IND) before initiating clinical studies in the United States.

-Clinical trials involving the use of biological products (biologics) including human gene products-therapies in human subjects requiring the IBC review and approval prior to initiation include but are not limited to the following:
+Clinical trials involving the use of biological products (biologics), including human gene products-therapies in human subjects, requiring the IBC review and approval before initiation, include but are not limited to the following:

 Gene Therapy